rust-lang-nursery/rust-cookbook/src/science/mathematics/linear_algebra/multiply-scalar-vector-matrix.md

 Creates a 1-D array (vector) with [`ndarray::arr1`] and a 2-D array (matrix) with [`ndarray::arr2`].
 First, a scalar is multiplied by the vector to get another vector.
-Then, the matrix is multiplied by the new vector with [`dot`].
-([`dot`] performs matrix multiplication, while the `*` operator performs element-wise multiplication.)
+Then, the matrix is multiplied by the new vector with [`ndarray::Array2::dot`]. (`dot` performs matrix multiplication, while the `*` operator performs element-wise multiplication.)
 In `ndarray`, 1-D arrays can be interpreted as either row or column vectors depending on context.
 If representing the orientation of a vector is important, a 2-D array with one row or one column must be used instead.
-In this example, the vector is a 1-D array on the right-hand side, so [`dot`] handles it as a column vector.
+In this example, the vector is a 1-D array on the right-hand side, so `dot` handles it as a column vector.

 ```rust
 extern crate ndarray;